nvTwistt/buy_sell_midterm/README.md

 # Midterm Project - Buy/Sell Listings Website

-Tweeter is a front-end featured web application built with Node and Express that allow users to view an aesthetic interface for a database of messages.
-The user can input a message and instantly see it updated on their screen in a neat textbox with randomized names, handles, and avatars.
-User functionality includes: Fixed header when scrolling; Responsive layout design for different devices and screen sizes; Error boxes for incorrect inputs, which are displayed in a smooth transition with the ultimate effect of the tweet not being submitted.
-To put it briefly, Tweeter is a simple and efficient single-page Twitter clone.

 This Buy/Sell listings website is a web application built with Node and Express that allow users to effectively search for listings and communicate with the buyer to purchase them.
+User functionality when not authenticated includes: Ability to browse and filter all listings by category and price.
+User functionality when authenticated includes: Ability to browse and filter all listings by category and price, create a new listing, edit a current listing, remove a listing, mark a listing as sold, and users and sellers can communicate via messaging.
+To put it briefly, Buy/Sell Listings Website is similar to Kijiji

 A non-logged in user can:
 1. See featured listings on the home page.